Club Information

 Club List (69)

-Minor Rugby in Ontario encompasses all age groups from U12 down to U4.
+Minor Rugby in Ontario encompasses all age groups from U10 down to U4.
 Click here to see a visual breakdown of age groups by year of birth.
-U4-U10 run non-gendered, non-contact, flag rugby with an emphasis on having fun and staying active while learning fundamental movement skills and developing physical literacy.
-At the U12 level, programs are still non-gendered and there is the option for the introduction of contact with laws modified from those used at the senior (adult) level to help athletes learn the game and develop their skills in contact.
+Minor Rugby is non-gendered, non-contact, flag rugby with an emphasis on having fun and staying active while learning fundamental movement skills and developing physical literacy

 The minor rugby season runs approximately May-August but the exact nature and timing of the program depends on the club.
 To find your local club and learn more about programming offered, check our club locator above.

-Junior rugby in Ontario encompasses U14, U16, and U18 age groups.
+Junior rugby in Ontario encompasses U16 and U18 age groups.
 Click here to see a visual breakdown of age groups by year of birth.
-Contact leagues at this level are split by age and gender.
-For more information on non-contact programming contact your local club.
+Contact leagues at this level are split by age and gender with clubs competing in either the Provincial or Regional Cup competition.
+For more information on non-contact programming for this age group, please contact your local club.

 Senior rugby in Ontario refers to adult rugby teams for ages 19 and up.
 Click here to see a visual breakdown of age groups by year of birth.
 Contact leagues at this level are split by gender and follow World Rugby Laws of the game.
 For more information on non-contact programming contact your local club.